Gloriosa superba

 Specific Information

 ALL parts of this plant are extremely poisonous and ingestion could be fatal.
-The flame lily is a climbing or scrambling vine with glossy leaves, the tips of which coil onto nearby bushes, using them as a support.
+Gloriosa superba is a climbing or scrambling vine with glossy leaves, the tips of which coil onto nearby bushes, using them as a support.
 It grows from 1 to 3 meters from an underground tuber.
-The flowers are stunning in arrangements but note that the orange pollen leaves an indelible stain.
+The flowers are stunning in arrangements but do note that the orange pollen leaves an indelible stain.
 There is also a plain yellow variety.
-Although I have not come across evidence of this in South Africa, it is considered a rampant and dangerous invasive weed in parts of Australia, where it dominates coastal dunes at the expense of native species and has led to deaths of native animals and birds when ingested.
-Please note that the plants in the photographs are not correctly planted, but since they do not seem too unhappy, I have left them where I found them.
-I do however shade them with palm branches during summer.

 Flowers